eazybi/log_colorizer/README.md

        sudo pip install Pygments

- - Copy .lessfilter file to you home directory
+ - Link .lessfilter file to your home directory

+       ln -s $(pwd)/.lessfilter ~/.lessfilter

- - Add the following to your .bashrc file
+ - Add the following to your .bashrc or .zshrc file

        ############### for less syntax highlight ###############
        # specify options that will be passed to less